cloudflare/keyless/README.md

 # License

-CloudFlare's Keyless services is licensed under the XXX License - see the LICENSE file for details
+See the LICENSE file for details